xssti/STATS-Project/README.md

 Type of statistical analysis performed on the dataset - Multiple Linear Regression and ANOVA

-Dataset is added in this repository
+Dataset is added in this repository - Babybirds-2.xlsx

+Final Report is also added in this repository

+The conclusions are made using JMP